kiranwood/LHL-SQL-Project/cleaning_data.md

 ```

 ```
-WITH transaction_details AS -- Productsku per Transaction
+WITH transaction_details AS -- productsku per transaction
 	(
 	SELECT	visitid,
 		RPAD(productsku, 14, '0') AS productsku